Timber Frame Extension Cost

 What's Involved with Building a Timber Frame Extension?

-You will also need to source a qualified architect or designer to sketch up the first plans so that you can get an idea of how your finished extension will look.
-After you have contacted a reliable architect to construct the initial plans, you will need to obtain the correct building consent from your local authorities.
+You will also need to source a qualified architect or designer to sketch up the first plans to get an idea of how your finished extension will look.

 If your extension exceeds the criteria set by your local authority, then you will need to apply for planning permission before commencing any construction work.

-Think about how many stories your extension will cover.
+Think about how many storeys your extension will cover.
 Remember that this is also going to increase your final project cost significantly.
 You and your contractor should talk about the exterior finish you are aiming to achieve and what material would be most suitable for your project.

 Once you have all of the plans and regulations in place, the physical construction work can commence.
-Your team of specialist contractors will begin working on the ground of your property to develop a structural foundation in which your extension will sit.
+Your team of specialist contractors will begin working on the ground of your property to develop a structural foundation on which your extension will sit.

 Generally, the foundations or as they are commonly referred to as footings, are made out of concrete or stone, to give the timber frame of the building support.
 Depending on the contractor you hire, your timber frame extension can either be constructed on-site, at your property or off-site in a workshop.